Developers-Collective/Pysar/README.md

 ## Making a release

 The release workflow runs when a version tag is pushed.
-Before tagging, update the version in both `pyproject.toml` and `pysar/__init__.py`, then create a matching tag:
+Before tagging, update the version in both `pyproject.toml` and `pysar/__init__.py`, then create a matching (non-existent) tag:

 ```bash
 git tag v1.0.1